flapi.yaml

 3. Use Filters to Reduce I/O

--- DuckDB pushes these filters down to parquet reader
+-- DuckDB pushes these filters down to the parquet reader

 SELECT *